-20 card keno and 4 card keno are actually multicard keno games.
+20-card keno and 4-card keno are multicard keno games.
 These games revolutionized video keno, much the way Triple Play and Five Play machines revolutionized video poker.

-With introduction to 20 card and 4 card keno these multi-card keno games opened up play to strategy; that is, players now undertook choices that they never had before.
+With the introduction of 20 cards and 4-card keno these multi-card keno games opened up play to strategy; that is, players now undertook choices that they never had before.

 Like now with these games, players now had the option of marking “smaller” tickets, such as 5- and 6-spot cards, within or underneath “larger” tickets, such as 9- and 10-spot tickets, thus opening up the possibility of multiple jackpots.